iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 **Remarks:**

 And one can combine results and form a general statement using convex combinations of points.
-For more discussions regarding this important properties, view: [[Convex Functions Characteristics List]], [[Convexity Preserving Operations of Functions]].
+For more discussions regarding this important properties, view: [[Convex Functions Characteristics List]], [[Convexity Preserving Operations for Functions]].

 ---